selenium-compose/selenium-compose.io/content/steps/maximize.md

 ---
-title: Resize
+title: Maximize
-description: Lookup for a browser and resize it
+description: Lookup for a browser and maximize it
-categories: [actions]
+categories: [steps]
 authors: ["Aram Petrosyan"]
-keywords: [action,resize]
+keywords: [steps,maximize]
 menu:
   docs:
-    parent: "actions"
+    parent: "steps"
-    weight: 12
+    weight: 8
 draft: false
 toc: true
 ---

-`resize` waits until a browser has been matched to resize it to the given sizes.
+`maximize` waits until a browser has been matched to maximize it.
 All comparisons are case-sensitive for `title` and case-insensitive for `url`.

 {{% note %}}
-Only one window can be resized at a time, thus, if multiple windows are matched to the provided conditions the scenario will fail, therefore, be more precise in the conditions to target the right window to resize
+Only one window can be maximized at a time, thus, if multiple windows are matched to the provided conditions the scenario will fail, therefore, be more precise in the conditions to target the right window to maximize
 {{% /note %}}

 There are 3 ways to match a browser